dnanexus/dx-javascript-toolkit/releases/README.md

 All releases are backward compatible unless noted otherwise.

+## v0.0.13 (2015/07/23) ##
+- Adding retry/backoff logic when uploading a file part.
+This adds resiliency when errors or network outages occur

 ## v0.0.12 (2015/05/20) ##
 - Changes to api.uploadFilePart for compatibility with the DNAnexus file upload v2 API